Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/introduction.rst

 Are Bones which act in a similar way to switches, in that, they control how other bones or objects react when they are transformed.
-A Control Bone could for example act as a sliding switch control when the bone is in one position to the left it could indicate to other bones that they react in a particular way when transformed, when the Control Bone is positioned to the right, transforming other bones or objects could do something completely different.
+A Control Bone could for example act as a sliding switch control when the bone is in one position to the left, it could indicate to other bones that they react in a particular way when transformed, and when the Control Bone is positioned to the right, transforming other bones or objects could do something completely different.
-Control Bones are not directly used to alter the positions of vertices, in fact, Control Bones often have no vertices directly associated with themselves.
+Control Bones are not directly used to alter the positions of vertices;
+in fact, Control Bones often have no vertices directly associated with themselves.